 - Sometimes, wisdom teeth should be extracted to prevent other problems from occurring later on.
 The fact is that we only have so much room inside our mouths, and an extra set of molars can eventually lead to crowding of the teeth, even if it doesn’t happen right away.
 These teeth located far in the back of the mouth are also harder to clean, making them more susceptible to decay and infection.

 Wisdom teeth removal is usually considered to be dental surgery.
 And as is the case with almost any type of surgery, the younger the patient is, the faster he or she will recover.
-The best time to have wisdom teeth removed is when the patient is young, when the roots of the teeth haven’t completely developed and bone around the teeth is not as dense as it is in later years.
+The best time to have wisdom teeth removed is when the patient is young when the roots of the teeth haven’t completely developed and the bone around the teeth is not as dense as it is in later years.
 While you can certainly have wisdom teeth removed when you’re older, just remember that it will take longer to heal than it does a younger patient.

 FREE Exam & X- Rays